 Using activated charcoal for teeth whitening

-We’ve already established that you can’t just pick up a bag of charcoal from your local petrol station and start rubbing it on your teeth.
-You can buy medically safe activated charcoal in several different forms from health food shops and online.
+We've already established that you can't just pick up a bag of charcoal from your local petrol station and start rubbing it on your teeth.
+You need to use medically safe activated charcoal for teeth whitening.
+You can buy this in several different forms from health food shops and online.

 - Powders (both loose and in capsule form)